-- 6.2.1 The key issues of concern to those with a financial interest in the level of payments from the insolvency estate will commonly be: - the work the administrator anticipates will be done, and why that work is necessary; - the anticipated cost of that work, including any expenses expected to be incurred in connection with it; - whether it is anticipated that the work will provide a financial benefit to creditors, and if so what anticipated benefit (or if the work provided no direct financial benefit, but was required by statute); - the work actually done and why that work was necessary; - the actual costs of the work, including any expenses incurred in connection with it, as against any estimate provided; - whether the work has provided a financial benefit to creditors, and if so what benefit (or if the work provided no direct financial benefit, but was required by statute). - 6.2.2 When providing information about payments, fees and expenses, the administrator should do so in a way which facilitates clarity of understanding of these key issues.
+- 6.2.1 The key issues of concern to those with a financial interest in the level of payments from the insolvency estate will commonly be: - the work the administrator anticipates will be done, and why that work is necessary; - the anticipated payment for that work; - whether it is anticipated that the work will provide a financial benefit to creditors, and if so what anticipated benefit (or if the work provided no direct financial benefit, but was required by statute); - the work actually done and why that work was necessary; - the actual payment for the work, as against any estimate provided; - whether the work has provided a financial benefit to creditors, and if so what benefit (or if the work provided no direct financial benefit, but was required by statute). - 6.2.2 When providing information about payments from the administration, the administrator should do so in a way which clearly explains the key issues.
 Narrative explanations should be provided to support any numerical information supplied.
-Where it is practical to do so, the administrator should provide an indication of the likely return to creditors when seeking approval for the basis of his fees. - 6.2.3 When approval for a fixed amount or a percentage basis is sought, the administrator should explain why the basis requested is expected to produce a fair and reasonable reflection of the work that the administrator anticipates will be undertaken.
+Such an approach allows creditors and other interested parties to better recognise the nature of an administrator's role and the work they intend to undertake, or have undertaken, in accordance with the key issues. - 6.2.3 When approval for a set fee or a percentage basis is sought, the administrator should explain why the basis requested is expected to produce a fair and reasonable reflection of the work that the administrator anticipates will be undertaken.
+Where a set amount or a percentage basis is being used, an explanation should be provided of the direct costs included.
+The administrator should not seek to separately recover sums already included in a set amount or percentage basis fee and should be transparent in presenting any information.

-6.3 Fee estimates and subsequent reports
+6.3 Fees estimates